FoRTu/docker-opentracker/README.md

      890123456789abcdef0123456789abcdef012345
      ```

- 3. Uncomment line 37 in the [opentracker.conf](opentracker.conf):

-     ... *access.whitelist /etc/opentracker/whitelist.txt*

- 4. Copy those files, *opentracker.conf* and *whitelist.txt*, to a folder.
+ 2. Copy those files, `opentracker.conf` and `whitelist.txt`, into a folder.

 Replace in the *docker run* command the path of the folder:

 `docker run -d --name opentracker -p 6969:6969/udp -p 6969:6969/tcp -v /PATH/CONFIG_FILE/:/etc/opentracker/ fortu/docker-opentracker`

-## How to blacklist some torrents
-Just follow the steps from obove but paste the `info_hashes` into the `blacklist.txt` file and uncomment line 41 in the `opentracker.conf` file.
+That's it!

+Now the bittorrent tracker is running and serving only the torrents that you want.
+If you want to add more torrents to your tracker, just stop the container, add the new `hash` to the `whitelist.txt` and start the container back.
+Also you can customize some configuration of the tracker by editing `opentracker.conf` file.

 ## Thanks & Donations
 [Best wishes to the creators of opentracker!](http://erdgeist.org/arts/software/opentracker/)